foo123/FILTER.js/readme.md

 var combo=new FILTER.CompositeFilter([grc, emboss]);
 ````

-To apply the filter to an image use (this is NEW in 0.3+ version)
+To apply the filter to an image do (as of 0.3+ version)

 ````javascript
 combo.apply(image);   // image is a FILTER.Image instance, see examples